Harsh Chemicals in Cosmetics: Facts You Should Consider

 - Avoid the generic term “fragrance,” as it is likely code for dozens of chemicals, including harmful phthalates.

-- Don’t be fooled by the front of a bottle that claims to be “kind to your skin” or organic, as there is little regulation for these claims.
+- Don’t be fooled by the front of a bottle that claims to be “kind to your skin” as there is little regulation for these claims.
 Flip over the bottle and pore over the ingredients for yourself!

 - Use online resources like EWG’s Top Tips for Safer Products – identify the products you use the most, and see whether they need to be substituted for safer alternatives.